 At Seating Matters we frequently make reference to our clinical research project, carried out by Ulster University.
-This is the first and only Randomised Control Trial (RCT) on seating in the world.

 This blog is to describe how a RCT can differ from other forms of research to help you discern the difference when making clinical decisions on behalf of your patients.